ajrnz/rundeck-telegram-plugin/README.md

 could be used to output the project, group and job name.

+Templates can come from three sources with the first having priority

+1. The message template string in the job definition
+2. The message template name in the job definition
+3. The message template name in the project or framework property

+The location from which the templates are loaded can be controlled with the `project.plugin.Notification.TelegramNotification.templateDir` configuration setting

+For example you might make a template file `status.ftl`:

+    ${job.project}: ${job.group}/${job.name}
+    Status: ${status} (${context.job.execid})

-For reference the available variables look like the following:
+For reference the available variables for substitution look like the following:

     {
       id=60,